Legal protection for students: appeal, objection, complaint

 - Complaints about or problems with IT facilities should be submitted to email@example.com

-- For complaints about improper behaviour/improper manners such as teasing, discrimination and (sexual) intimidation, you can go to the confidential advisor for students (even if your complaint is about another student).
-You can make an appointment with this advisor via firstname.lastname@example.org.
+- Do you experiece transgressive behaviour/improper manners such as bullying, discrimination and/or (sexual) intimidation?
+Contact confidential counsellor for students (also if your complaint is about another student).

-- There are also individual contact points for presumed violations of scientific integrity or suspicions of serious abuses.
+- There are also individual contact points for presumed violations of scientific integrity or suspicions of serious wrongdoings.